oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 ---
 # OIDC Workshop

+This workshop is part of our Enterprise Readiness Workshop series.

-In this workshop, you will enhance a sample application to allow users to access it using their organization's identity provider.
-When any enterprise customer considers buying your software to enhance their employees' productivity, their IT and security teams want to ensure they can access your app securely.
+In this workshop, you will enhance a sample application to let users access it using their organization's identity provider.
+When any enterprise customer considers buying your software to enhance their employees' productivity, their IT and security teams want to make sure employees can access your app securely.
 As a developer, you'd prefer not to rebuild large portions of your authentication flow for every new customer.
 Fortunately, the OpenID Connect standard solves both of these problems!
-By adding OpenID Connect (OIDC) support to your app, you can meet the identity security needs of every customer that uses an OIDC-compatible identity provider.
+By adding OpenID Connect (OIDC) support to your app, you can meet the identity security needs of every enterprise organization that uses an OIDC-compatible identity provider.

 Today, we'll walk through adding OIDC to our Todo sample application.

+{% include toc.md %}

 ## Before You Begin:

-Follow the steps at [link](TODO FIXME) to set up the Todo app and its dependencies.
-Make sure you can run the app to load its login page.
-Launch Prisma studio to browse the database, as well.
+Follow the [getting started guide](https://developer.okta.com/blog/2023/07/27/enterprise-ready-getting-started) to set up the Todo app and its dependencies.
+Make sure you can run the app locally and view its login page in your browser.
+Launch Prisma studio to examine the database, as well.

-You will also need a free Okta Developer Account, to test the setup steps your customer will follow when integrating their OpenID Connect server with your application.
+You will also need a free [Okta Developer Account](https://developer.okta.com/login/), to test the setup steps your customer will follow when integrating their OpenID Connect server with your application.

 ## The Problem

 The Todo app currently only supports password login, but your enterprise customers' IT departments don't want their users managing one-off passwords.
 You would also like to use customer data, such as which user accounts belong to which organizations, to enhance your app's features.

-Since you value flexibility and maintainability, you want to use a passport library to enhance your application so it supports arbitrary OpenID Connect servers.
+Since you value flexibility and maintainability, you want to use a passport library to let your app integrate with arbitrary OpenID Connect servers.

 Introducing these features will require adding logic to the application's backend to handle user accounts and org memberships appropriately, and frontend code to authenticate users with their organization's identity provider when appropriate while supporting password authentication for users who aren't signing in via OIDC.
+To use these features of your app, you will set it up with an OIDC integration in your Okta Developer Account.

 # Database Changes

 The sample application defines the relationship between Todo items and users in the file `schema.prisma`.
-Prisma will use this file to create SQLite tables for you.
+Prisma uses this file to create SQLite tables for you.

 With OIDC support, the app will need to store information about organizations in its database, as well as tracking the relationships between those organizations and the user accounts and Todo items.

 ## Add Organizations

 To support OpenID Connect, the app needs to know about more than just users and Todo items.
-We need a new model, called the `org`, which represents an organization that users can belong to.
+It needs a new model, called the `org`, which represents an organization that users can belong to.

-The org's ID will be an auto-increment field for demonstration purposes, although using sequential identifiers in production could pose a security risk.
+The `org`'s ID will be an auto-increment field for demonstration purposes, although using sequential identifiers in production could leak information about how many customers you have.

-The org will be identified by its email domain, which is a string field.
+The `org` is identified by its email domain, which is a `string` field.

 Since your app will have many customers with different identity providers, you'll store each org's OpenID configuration in the database.
 This will require columns for:

-Authorization endpoint, a URL where the app will redirect users from the org so they can log in Token endpoint, location on the OIDC server where the app can get an ID token User info endpoint, where the app can retrieve the user's profile info like name and email Client ID and client secret, which are the credentials that the app can use to authenticate to the org's OIDC server API Key, for future use, if you add API access to the app for users in this org Issuer, an identifier representing the OIDC server for the org
+- Authorization endpoint, a URL where the app will redirect users from the org so they can log in
+- Token endpoint, location on the OIDC server where the app can get an ID token
+- User info endpoint, where the app can retrieve the user's profile info like name and email
+- Client ID and client secret, which are the credentials that the app can use to authenticate to the org's OIDC server
+- API Key, for future use, if you add API access to the app for users in this org
+- Issuer, an identifier representing the OIDC server for the org

 Here's how organization support looks in `Schema.prisma`:
 ```